 Extra earning for using the card more

 If you use the card to make at least 20 purchases during a monthly statement period, you get a 20% bonus on all the points you earn that statement.
 So it can be like a card that earns 1.2 points per dollar on everything.
-And you can also earn 2x points on purchases at supermarkets, plus the 20% bonus, up to $6,000 in grocery purchases a year.
+And you can also earn 2x points on purchases at U.S. supermarkets, plus the 20% bonus, up to $6,000 in grocery purchases a year, then 1x.

 Downside: The intro bonus for this card isn’t very big and there is no waiver of foreign transaction fees.